SPLab-IT/CoversBR/README.md

 # CoversBR
 CoversBR: a large dataset for cover song identification and understanding.
 It contains a large set of songs, with **pre-extracted features** and **metadata** for **102,000 songs**.
 All audio files we use to extract features are encoded in OGG format and their sample rate is 11 kHz.
 CoversBR does not contain any audio files.
 For **the results** of **our analyses on modifiable musical characteristics** using the cover analysis subset and **our initial benchmarking of 7 state-of-the-art cover song identification algorithms** on the benchmark subset, you can look at our [publication](http://archives.ismir.net/ismir2020/paper/?????.pdf).

-For organizing the data, we use the structure of SecondHandSongs where each song is called a **'performance'**, and each clique (cover group) is called a **'work'**.
-Based on this, the file names of the songs are their unique performance IDs (PID, e.g. `P_22`), and their labels with respect to their cliques are their work IDs (WID, e.g. `W_14`).
+For organizing the data, we use the structure of SecondHandSongs where each song is called a **'track'**, and each clique (cover group) is called a **'work'**.
+Based on this, the file names of the songs are their unique performance IDs (PID, e.g. `22`), and their labels with respect to their cliques are their work IDs (WID, e.g. `14`).

 Many songs have their ISRC or ISWC codes.

 In addition, we matched the original metadata with MusicBrainz to obtain MusicBrainz ID (MBID).
 Song length where taken from the song recording and genre/style tags where provided by ECAD.
-We would like to note that MusicBrainz related information is not available for all the songs in CoversBR, and since we used just our metadata for matching, we include the first precise **'performance'** + **'author'** matching MBIDs for a particular songs.
+We would like to note that MusicBrainz related information is not available for all the songs in CoversBR, and since we used just our metadata for matching, we include the first precise **'Music Name'** + **'Artist Name'** matching MBIDs for a particular songs.

 We also provide tools to access and download the CoversBR Dataset.